God’s Crooked Lines

 I remember a calculus professor named Samuel.
 Oh, how I came to hate that man.
 And then there was the algebra prof, nicknamed Birthday Face because he always wore a smug little grin.
 Both of them handed out failing grades like candy.

-Back then we called the number two a duck, I suppose because of the resemblance in shape between the bird and the number.
+Back then we called the number two a duck.

-December arrived, and with it the end of the first semester.
-I had a friend in the same predicament, so I asked her to check the final calculus grades and call me with mine.
-(Gades were posted on a sheet of paper taped to the classroom door, meaning everyone could see everyone else’s results.)
+December arrived , and with it the end of the first semester.
+I asked a friend to check the final calculus grades and call me with mine.
+(Grades were posted on a sheet of paper taped to the classroom door, meaning everyone could see everyone else’s results.)

 My friend called and broke the news: